ch-gopi/SplitWiseApplication/README.md

 Register vinsmokesanji 003 namisswwaann

-> u1 is registering with the username "vinsmokesanji", phone "003" and password as "namisswwaann" -- --
+> u1 is registering with the username "vin", phone "003" and password as "waann" -- --
 u1 UpdateProfile robinchwan

-> u1 is updating their profile password to "robinchwan" -- --
+> u1 is updating their profile password to "chwan"
+-- --
 u1 AddGroup Roommates